OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 *It can looks obvious to majority of programmers but I think that few ask themselves about why it occurs.*

+#### Summarize

-Summarize: Every variable declared without any keyword(or `auto` keyword) at any function will be considered "auto" variables, and will be automatic allocated during runtime of the software at memory using the program's stack, this kind of variable life time is only during the execution of the function block or scope, after this, the variable is pushed out of the stack.
+Every variable declared without any keyword(or `auto` keyword) at any function will be considered "auto" variables, and will be automatic allocated during runtime of the software at memory using the program's stack, this kind of variable life time is only during the execution of the function block or scope, after this, the variable is pushed out of the stack.

-#### Static Memory Allocation
+### Static Memory Allocation

 Static variables is other type of variables and memory allocation, the major difference is that it preserve its value, they aren't created/destroyed each time that your program calls a function.
 It corresponds to file scope variables and local static variables, their lifetime is the lifetime of the program.

+##### How to use

 To declare a static variable, the only thing that you need to do is to use `static` keyword, like the fallowing example: